jdede/inet-showcases/_docs/general/pcaprecording/index.md

 In order to record PCAP traces in a node, a `PcapRecorder` module needs to be included in it.
 Pcap recorder modules can be easily included in hosts and routers by specifying their `numPcapRecorders` parameter (available in modules that extend `LinkLayerNodeBase`, such as  `StandardHost` and derivatives, and router modules.)

-The PCAP recorder module records L2 frames sent to and from modules that are in the same host as the PCAP recorder module.
+The PCAP recorder module records sent to and from modules that are in the same host as the PCAP recorder module.
+By default, it records L1 (physical layer) frames, but can be set to record frames at any level.
-The module only records packets that contain IPv4 packets (those not containing IPv4 are discarded.)
 It writes traces in a PCAP file, which has to be specified by the `pcapFile` parameter.
 This parameter acts as the main switch for recording, thus specifying this parameter enables packet capture. <!--The pcap recorder module also creates TCPDump-like output on the module log, if the `verbose` parameter is set to `true`.
 TODO: enable when its working-->
 The PCAP file's link layer header type needs to be set with the `pcapNetwork` parameter, so PCAP programs interpret the traces correctly.
 The most important type codes are the following: